 Bryce Canyon National Park | Northern California Landscape Photographer

 As I set off on a road trip to Wyoming, a friend messaged me that there was smoke blowing into the Jackson area.
 I kept watch on the air quality and sadly, it wasn’t looking good.
-I finally decided that landscape photography and smoke don’t always play well together, so I changed course and headed for Bryce Canyon National Park; a park I had yet to visit.
+I decided that landscape photography and smoke don’t always play well together, so I changed course and headed for Bryce Canyon National Park; a park I had yet to visit.
 Keeping with my goal of visiting as many of the national parks as I can, this was a perfect pivot!
 I stopped overnight, and then in the morning headed south to Bryce Canyon NP.

 Bryce Canyon National Park